 1. Release One

-Release One include an Android application with basic functionality as a ‘proof of concept’ and demonstration of mandatory functions that the completed application will expand upon. abilitto view and select all the existing Wellbeing Kit cards, write descriptions on the back of a selected card, edit card descriptions, select favourite cards, view all favourite cards, create journal entries and view a list of helpful resources.
-These all mandatory features that included in this release.
+The first release was an implementation period that took place over the span of four weeks.
+Release One included an Android application with basic functionality as a ‘proof of concept’ and a demonstration of its mandatory functions that the completed application will continue to expand upon.
+These elements were the ability to view and select all the existing Wellbeing Kit cards, write descriptions on the back of a selected card, edit card descriptions, select favourite cards, view all favourite cards, create journal entries and view a list of helpful resources.
+These were all the mandatory features that were included in this release.

 1.1 Android Application

-Development for release one of an Android application.
-All application development completed using the Android Studio integrated development environment (IDE) utilising a combination of the Java programming language and Extensible Markup Language (XML).
-The application a minimum API level of 14, Android Ice Cream Sandwich 4.0.1 - 4.0.2, targeting a vast majority of Android devices.
-Developmental builds tested throughout the implementation process on both virtual and physical Android devices running different versions of the operating system for compatibility.
+Development for release one consisted of an Android application.
+All application development was completed using the Android Studio integrated development environment (IDE) utilising a combination of the Java programming language and Extensible Markup Language (XML).
+The application featured a minimum API level of 14, Android Ice Cream Sandwich 4.0.1 - 4.0.2, allowing fo the targeting of a vast majority of Android devices.
+Developmental builds were tested throughout the implementation process on both virtual and physical Android devices running different versions of the operating system for compatibility.

 1.2 Wellbeing Cards

-Theuser view a list of all the existing Wellbeing cards and interact with them by selecting an individual card .
-Upon launching the application, Wellbeing cards featuring their matching original artwork presented to the user.
-The application indicate that list of cards is interactive the user aware of the basic functionality.
+The ability for the user to view a list of all the existing Wellbeing cards and interact with them by selecting an individual card was implemented.
+Upon launching the application, Wellbeing cards featuring their matching original artwork are now presented to the user.
+The application indicates that this list of cards is interactive ensuring the user is aware of the card’s basic functionality.

 1.2.1 Wellbeing Card Descriptions

-The user prompted to enter a description on the back of each card after selection.
-Upon selecting an individual card, the user taken to the back of that card and can a short description relating to that specific card, with the option to save or discard their work upon completion.
+The user is prompted to enter a description on the back of each card after selection.
+Upon selecting an individual card, the user is taken to the back of the card From here the card can be written on with a short description relating to that specific card, with the option to save or discard their work upon completion.
 If the user chooses the save option, then the application will store the collected data locally.
 If the user opts to discard the description, the relevant data will be removed.

 1.2.2 Editing and Deleting Wellbeing Card Descriptions

-The Wellbeing Card system provideuser with the ability to edit and delete the descriptions on the back of their cards.
-This feature allow the user upon creation of a card description to review and subsequently reword and rephrase their input.
+The Wellbeing Card system provides the user with the ability to edit and delete the descriptions on the back of their cards.
+This feature allows the user upon the creation of a card description to review and subsequently reword and rephrase their input.
 If the user is unhappy with a description they may remove their input entirely.
 Functionality like this is a necessity when working with text fields that utilise input from users.
-Incorporating a failsafe system that accounts for human error ensure that users are comfortable when filling in their card description fields.
+Incorporating a failsafe system that accounts for human error ensures that users are comfortable when filling in their card description fields.

 1.2.3 Favourite Cards

-The user able to flag cards they consider their favourite for quick access in the future.
-After selecting a card from the list, the user able to indicate if this card should be considered a favourite by using a toggleable option.
-The application will remember favourite cards and present them at the top of the list of Wellbeing Cards.
+The user is able to flag cards they consider their favourite for quick access in the future.
+After selecting a card from the list, the user is then able to indicate if this card should be considered a favourite by using a toggleable option.
+The application will then remember favourite cards and present them at the top of the list of Wellbeing Cards.

 1.3 Journal System